Universite-Gustave-Eiffel/lasso-data-analysis/README.md

 - Create an empty database named `noisecapture` with the Postgis extension
 - Copy in your home folder the SQL script `01_drop_foreign_keys.sql` if your available storage is less than 200 Gb
 - Execute the script `00_prepare_database.sh`, comment the second line if you want to keep foreign keys
-- Execute the SQL script `02_load_country_data.sql` to load additional data used by the analysis
+- Execute the SQL script `02_load_country_data.sql` to load additional data from [NaturalEarth](https://www.naturalearthdata.com/downloads/10m-cultural-vectors/) used by the analysis
 - Execute the SQL script `03_create_views.sql` to compute the views that prepare the data used in the analysis.

 ### Render `temporal_analysis.Rmd` vignette